-Every time I teach The Why’s and When’s of Car Maintenance, folks ask me to teach a 2.0 version.
+Every time I teach The Why’s and When’s of Car Maintenance, folks ask me to teach a class that digs deeper, covering slightly more complex topics.
 So, after three years of teaching, I’m offering a deeper dive into car maintenance.
 This class will answer your questions about PREVENTATIVE car maintenance not covered in The Why’s and When’s of Car Maintenance and much more.

 Here’s the breakdown –